leebo155/CPP/cpp03/ex01/README.md

 # Serena, my love!
-In this exercise, Create a class ScavTrap that inherits from class ClapTrap havee previously created.
+In this exercise, Create a **ScavTrap** class that inherits from **ClapTrap** class havee previously created.
 This process helps understand inheritance.

 ## Rules
 ScavTrap use the attributes of ClapTrap (update ClapTrap in consequence) and must initialize them to: